-For the billionaire, the price of Bitcoin is not important these days, after all, no one knows when the asset will start to rise again.
-But if price is not important, then what is important?
+For the billionaire, the price of Bitcoin is not essential these days.
+After all, no one knows when the asset will start to rise again.
+But if the price is not important, then what is?

 For Cohen, what’s most interesting is the blockchain’s disruptive technology and its potential to change different aspects of the traditional industry.